Welcome to Laney College Professional Development

 Faculty and Classified Staff members seeking funds will need to submit requests well in advance of any class, conference or other activity —

-If you are requesting an advance or third-party payment, lead-times of one, two, and three months for in-state, out-of-state, and international travel will apply.
+If you are requesting an advance or third-party payment, lead-times of one, two, and three months for in-state, out-of-state, and international travel will apply, with the clock starting on the day of our committee meeting.

 Lead-Time for out-of-state travel, third-party payment or travel advances: